-- a) The Company does not have any fixed assets.
-Hence, provisions of clause 3(i) of the Companies (Auditor's Report) Order, 2016 are not applicable to Company. - b) The company does not hold any immovable property and hence reporting in regards to title deeds is not applicable. - ii) Considering the nature of the business and services rendered by the company, provisions of clause 3 (ii) of the CARO relating to inventory are not applicable. - iii) The company has not granted any loans, secured or unsecured to companies, firms or other parties covered in the register maintained under section 189 of the Companies Act.
-Therefore provisions of clause 3 (iii) of the CARO are not applicable. - iv) During the year, company has not advanced any loan to directors or to any other body corporate.
-Therefore, the provisions of Clause 3(iv) of the CARO are not applicable. - v) During the year, the company has not accepted any deposits from public. - vi) Central Government has not prescribed any service rendered by the company under section 148(1) of the Companies Act for maintenance of Cost records. - vii) a) According to the information and explanation given to us, details of undisputed statutory dues of Value Added Tax which have not been deposited as at March 31, 2019 are given below:
+- i) a) The Company does not have any fixed assets.
+Hence, provisions of clause 3(i) of the Companies (Auditor's Report) Order, 2016 are not applicable to Company. - b) The company does not hold any immovable property and hence reporting in regard to title deeds is not applicable. - ii) Considering the nature of the business and services rendered by the company, provisions of clause 3 (ii) of the CARO relating to inventory are not applicable. - iii) The company has not granted any loans, secured or unsecured to companies, firms or other parties covered in the register maintained under section 189 of the Companies Act.
+Therefore, provisions of clause 3 (iii) of the CARO are not applicable. - iv) During the year, company has not advanced any loan to directors or to any other body corporate.

+Therefore, the provisions of Clause 3(iv) of the CARO are not applicable. - v) During the year, the company has not accepted any deposits from public. - vi) Central Government has not prescribed any service rendered by the company under section 148(1) of the Companies Act for maintenance of Cost records. - vii) a) The company is regular in depositing with appropriate authorities undisputed statutory dues including the Provident Fund, Employees State Insurance, Income Tax, Sales Tax, Wealth Tax, Service Tax, Goods and Services Tax, duty of Excise, Value Added Tax, cess and any other statutory dues applicable to it.